hyuntaekim1738/Team16/README.md

 # Team 16 Project - Yellowstone Wildlife Museum
 This project is a VR museum containing interactions and information about the history of Yellowstone National Park.
-It is currently in its prototype stage.
-All basic features have been implemented, 1 advanced feature implemented, and 2/4 eras created.
 ## Relevant Scenes
 The project is contained in the scenes:
 - startScene.unity